irenatfh/CRSSANT/README.md

 1. Download the compressed folder of [test data](https://github.com/ihwang/CRSSANT/tree/master/tests.tar.gz) and decompress using the command `tar -zxvf tests.tar.gz` or by double-clicking on the tar.gz file
 2. Specify the path/location where results should be written, e.g. `output`

-Run CRSSANT on all rRNA genes:
+Run CRSSANT on all rRNA genes in region hs54S:
 ```
 CRSSANT_path/CRSSANT tests/hsrRNA_reads.sam tests/hsrRNA.fa tests/hsrRNA_gene.bed output
 ```